jiangkanqian/Aurora-Code/README.md

 ## License

-All source code in this repository is copyright **Anthropic and Claude**.
+All source code in this repository is copyright **Aurora**.
 This repository is for technical research and education only.
 See the original npm package for full license terms.